gregory798/miniSW/README.md

 ```
 cd ..
 ```
-then remove teh static folder
+then remove the static folder
 ```
 rm -rf back/static
 ```